kohkimakimoto/LaravelMessageBinder/README.md

 # Laravel Message Binder

-A little hack for Illminate View to access flash messages easily.
+A little hack for Illuminate View to access flash messages easily.

 You can use the `withMessages` method like a laravel builtin method `withErrors` in a general purpose.